samparkewolfe/Sound_Control/README.md

 #### Models
 * UI BUG: If you click the record button, take your mouse away from the button and unclick, the button stays on.
-* Undo Button Bug: If you undo back to nothing then the next recording will write to the wrong index.

 #### Sample Player